beltranrengifo/html-email-signature-generator/README.md

 - Install the [Vercel CLI](https://vercel.com/docs/cli), I use a serverless function as a proxy for generating the signature image (more info [here](https://html2canvas.hertzen.com/proxy))
 - You can skip the installation of the Vercel CLI and just run `yarn start`, however the **_signature as image generation_** will not work properly, as the images will not load.
 - Start the development server: `vercel dev`

+## What's next

+- Create more templates
+- Make the templating code more scalable
+- Maybe some UI revision or feeback is a good point also...

+Any help is welcomed!